 The growing range of DisCo specifications define the properties of MIPI devices and components, and conveys those properties to operating systems in an architecturally defined manner.
 The DisCo Base Specification, along with class specifications for various MIPI interfaces, eliminates much of the work of developing and implementing drivers for external devices.
 For system developers, this can shorten time to market and cut system development cost.

 Several months ago, MIPI I3C BasicSM, a subset of the MIPI I3C bus interface, was made available to the broader developer community without MIPI membership to foster greater interoperability and innovation in industries beyond mobile, including IoT and automotive.

-MIPI kicked off 2019 by welcoming 17 new and reinstated members to the Alliance from 1 January — 31 March.
+MIPI would like to welcome 20 companies that joined the Alliance or reinstated their memberships from 1 April to 30 June.
 We look forward to working with these companies joining the 300+ MIPI members worldwide developing and implementing MIPI specifications.

 MIPI Alliance welcomed 145 participants, representing 46 member companies, to Milan, Italy, 17-21 June, for MIPI Member Meeting Europe #51.
 Throughout the week, participants collaborated within 17 groups to advance MIPI specifications and strategic priorities, plan development and marketing activities, and network with colleagues from around the globe.

 Q: Briefly, how would you characterize the current automotive electronics market?